Home

 4. Generally, the burden is less in states in category 1, above.
 Furthermore, many states offer more than one option for homeschooling, with different requirements applying to each option.

 Whatever laws apply to your state, it's interesting that overall the numbers of homeschool students in the US is increasing.
-It's also good to know that statistics prove the academic benefit of home school.

-UK home education laws in England and Wales
+UK Home Education Laws in England and Wales

 You can see in full section 7 of the 1996 Education Act, which is the law relating to home educators in England and Wales, as well as any obligations you have, in my page on homeschooling requirements.